gradle/gradle/design-docs/managed-model.md

 ## Open Questions

 - Set by reference vs. copy (i.e. what are the implications for pathing, and ordering mutation)
+- Should getters of subjects be allowed to be called during mutation rules? (i.e. we can't guarantee they won't change)

 ## Backlog